|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See FIS medium-term trend chart] A medium-term downtrend had started on November 4, 2024 at 91.98 and reached 66.51 on March 12, 2025.
-FIS lost 25.47 points, or 27.69%, in 18 weeks.
-The chart has formed a Broadening Descending Wedge chart pattern.
-The price is near the trend resistance line (75.60).
-The resistance is usually stronger when technical indicators are overbought.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a medium-term trend.
+Long-term trend: [See FIS long-term trend chart] A long-term uptrend had started on October 27, 2023 at 46.91 and reached 91.98 on November 4, 2024.
+FIS gained -45.07 points, or -96.08%, in 53 weeks.
+The chart has formed a Symmetric Triangle chart pattern.
+The uptrend support line (74.65) is broken.
+A broken support is considered to be a long-term bearish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 Daily Technical Indicators: [See FIS daily technical indicators chart] Daily technical indicators are neutral.
+During the last week, daily Lane's Stochastic signal line (%D) has moved above oversold area.
+Such crossover is considered a bullish signal.
 During the last week, daily MACD line has moved above its signal line.
 Such crossover is considered a bullish signal.
 During the last week, the price has risen above the Parabolic SAR (stop and reversal).
 A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has advanced above the 50 Day Moving Average.
-Such crossover is considered a bullish signal.
-The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
-Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
-Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.
+During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
+The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
+The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
+Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.

 | |